 ESERO-UK (European Space Education Resource Office) provides free curriculum-linked resources, support and information that can be used by teachers and shared with families.

 Both NASA and ESA also have a whole range of educational materials and fun activities to do at home on their websites, as does the Lunar and Planetary Institute (LPI).
+NASA have also put together a NASA at Home webpage to bring together e-books, podcasts and activities for children and families.
+There’s also a page of Virtual Tours and Augmented Reality, some of which can be run from apps on your phone – a great reason to get out that VR headset!
 ESA Kids is particularly good for activities for younger children.
 Note that the NASA and LPI educational materials are targeted to the American school curriculum, so things may not quite tie in with the UK curriculum for a particular age group, but I’m sure they can be easily adapted (or just used as they are).
 If you need to get messy, I can recommend the Think SMALL in a BIG Way activity to investigate how craters form on planetary surfaces – although I would advise doing this in the garden!

 Girl Guiding introduced a new Space badge for Brownies last year (in conjunction with the UK Space Agency and Royal Astronomical Society), and I’m sure there’s nothing to stop anyone doing the activities that would earn the badge – whether a Brownie or not!
 Similarly Scouts have a Space Activity Badge for Beavers, an Astronomer Activity Badge for Cubs, and Astronautics and Astronomer Activity Badges for Scouts, all of which are accompanied by suggestions for activities that are available online.

-More generally STEM Learning have a broad range science, technology, engineering and maths resources that are free for everyone to access.
+More generally STEM Learning have a broad range science, technology, engineering and maths resources, including a page of fun, hands-on activities for families to do at home, that are free for everyone to access.
 They have subject experts online weekdays via their webchat.

 The Great Science Share for Schools will still go ahead this year, and the event organisers are exploring ways that young people can share their science virtually if they are not in school – so keep that science coming!

 And if you get really desperate, there’s some great space themed Lego that you can order online – a Saturn V rocket, an Apollo 11 Lunar Lander, and an International Space Station.
-Our ISS just arrived, and I’ll try to post updates on our social media accounts as build it while stuck at home!
+Our ISS just arrived, and I’ll try to post updates on our social media accounts as build it while I’m staying at home – but I’ve saving it for a while, I don’t want to do all the fun stuff too soon and then have nothing fun left to look forward to!

 I hope some of those links will be helpful.
 As I said, this isn’t a definitive list, and if we thing of any other suggestions we’ll add them and update the post.
 And if you have any suggestions that you’d like to share please add them to the comments below.